-1.2.
-Components of the draft port overlay
+Components of the port overlay

-The port overlay includes the following components:
+The port overlay includes the following components

-- Section 1: Introduction and context describes the port overlay and how it is implemented - Section 2: Purpose and application outlines the purpose of the port overlay, and where and how it applies - Section 3: Strategic direction identifies the strategic intent for the port overlay to implement the master plan - Section 4: Environmental management framework states the measures and objectives required for managing the potential impacts on environmental values that have been identified in the master plan - Section 5: Plan-making prescribes the requirements for the: - Townsville City Council (TCC) to consider when making or amending the Townsville City Plan or other local planning instruments - Port of Townsville Ltd (POTL) to consider when making or amending the Port of Townsville Land Use Plan (POTLUP) - Minister for Economic Development Queensland (MEDQ) to consider when making or amending the Townsville City Waterfront Priority Development Area (TCWPDA) Development Scheme - Coordinator-General (CG) to consider when making or amending the Townsville State Development Area (TSDA) Development Scheme. - Section 6: Development assessment states the categories of assessment and assessment benchmarks for development, and the matters an assessment manager must have regard to in assessing a development application - Appendix A: Mapping identifies the master planned area from the master plan - Appendix B: Precincts identifies the precincts from the master plan - Appendix C: Environmental management framework objectives identifies the objectives from the master plan - Appendix D: Dictionary includes definitions of terms to assist in the interpretation of the port overlay - Appendix E: Abbreviations and acronyms includes abbreviations and acronyms referenced in this document.
+Section 1: Introduction and context describes the port overlay and how it is implemented.

+Section 2: Purpose and application outlines the purpose of the port overlay, and where and how it applies.

+Section 3: Strategic direction identifies the strategic intent for the port overlay to implement the master plan.

+Section 4: Environmental management framework states the measures and objectives required for managing the potential impacts on environmental values that have been identified in the master plan.

+Section 5: Plan-making prescribes the requirements for the:

+- Townsville City Council (TCC) to consider when making or amending the Townsville City Plan or other local planning instruments - Port of Townsville Ltd (POTL) to consider when making or amending the Port of Townsville Land Use Plan (POTLUP) - Minister for Economic Development Queensland (MEDQ) to consider when making or amending the Townsville City Waterfront Priority Development Area (TCWPDA) Development Scheme - Coordinator-General (CG) to consider when making or amending the Townsville State Development Area (TSDA) Development Scheme.

-1.3.
+Section 6: Development assessment

+states the categories of assessment and assessment benchmarks for development, and the matters an assessment manager must have regard to in assessing development.

+Appendix A: Mapping identifies the master planned area from the master

+Appendix B: Precincts identifies the precincts from the master plan and sub-precincts established by the port overlay.

+Appendix C: Environmental management framework objectives identifies the Environmental Management Framework (EMF) objectives from the master plan.

+Appendix D: Dictionary includes definitions of terms to assist in the interpretation of the port overlay.

+Appendix E: Abbreviations and acronyms includes abbreviations and acronyms referenced in the port overlay.

 How to use the port overlay in plan-making

-The port overlay prescribes matters that must be considered in either making or amending a regulatory instrument (section 5) in accordance with the Ports Act.
+The port overlay prescribes matters that must be considered in either making or amending instruments within the master planned area.

-The requirements of the port overlay apply in addition to existing plan-making requirements and they prevail over planning instruments under the Planning Act 2016 (Planning Act) or land use plans under the Transport Infrastructure Act 1994 (Transport Infrastructure Act), to the extent of any inconsistency.
+The requirements of the port overlay apply in addition to existing plan-making requirements and prevail over planning instruments under the Planning Act 2016 (Planning Act) or land use plans under the Transport Infrastructure Act 1994 (Transport Infrastructure Act), to the extent of an inconsistency.
+The port overlay does not affect the operation of Schedule 6 and Schedule 7 of the Planning Regulation 2017 (Planning Regulation).

-As part of the plan-making process, decision makers will need to integrate these requirements into regulatory instruments to ensure the master plan is implemented in a way which balances economic, environmental and community outcomes.
+As part of the plan-making process, decision makers will need to integrate these requirements into instruments to ensure the master plan is implemented in a way which balances economic, environmental and community outcomes.

-In considering the port overlay in plan making, a decision maker may give weight to the strategic vision, objectives and desired outcomes for the master planned area, to resolve conflicts should these arise, and to guide implementation of the master plan in an efficient and integrated way.
+In considering the port overlay in plan-making, a decision maker may give weight to the strategic vision, objectives and desired outcomes for the master planned area, to resolve conflicts should these arise, and to guide the implementation of the master plan at a local scale in an efficient and integrated way.